-- 4.1.3 An initial engineering review was undertaken to identify alternative options which would facilitate OLE construction through the bridge.
+- 4.1.3 An initial engineering review was undertaken to identify alternative options which would facilitate OLE construction through the bridge while maintaining an active highway above.
 This process looked at various high-level options to achieve electrical clearance for the installation of OLE through the bridge; - 1.
 Structure intervention to increase soffit height - 2.
-Track lowers/slews to increase soffit height

-- 4.1.4 These options included reviewing potential reduced electrical clearances with additional control mitigations i.e., surge arrestors, voltage limiting devices, where this provided economic or heritage benefits. - 4.1.5 The outcome of the initial engineering review was the identification of four potentially feasible options to enable the installation of new OLE. - Option A Abandonment - Option B Structure Intervention to raise soffit height - Option C Track Slue - Option D Track Lower - 4.1.6 For option B, two sub options have been reviewed, Option B1 reconstruction of the bridge deck, and Option B2 jacking of the existing bridge arch.
-For options C and D three sub-options have been identified and assessed.
+Track lowers/slews to increase soffit height - 4.1.4 These options included reviewing potential reduced electrical clearances with additional control mitigations i.e., surge arrestors, voltage limiting devices, where this provided economic or heritage benefits. - 4.1.5 The outcome of the initial engineering review was the identification of three potentially feasible options to enable the installation of new OLE. - Option A (1 and 2) Structure Intervention to raise soffit height - Option B Track Slue - Option C Track Lower - 4.1.6 For option A, two sub options have been reviewed, Option A1 reconstruction of the bridge deck, and Option A2 jacking of the existing bridge arch.
+For options B and C three sub-options have been identified and assessed.
 These vary the magnitude of the track slue/lower to take into account the potential to agree a sub-functional clearance for the structure.
 This would involve deviation from normal Network Rail standards following bespoke assessment of the specific conditions at the bridge location in question.

-4.2 Option A Abandonment
+4.2 Option A - Structure Intervention